Here are 14 simple steps that we believe will help you understand the porcess to become a real estate agent in Georgia:

 3. Register for our Pre-License Course - We currently offer 2 different ways to take the real estate pre license course.
 First we offer our course with a traditional class setting.
 This course typically meets 2 times a week for 4 hours over 11 weeks.
 Alternatively, if your schedule doesn’t allow you to meet the traditional class requirements, we offer an online course that is accredited by ARELLO® and the Georgia Real Estate Commission.

 4. Register for our exam prep course.
 At the Georgia Academy of Real Estate, “CRAM sessions” typically follow the 75-Hour Pre License course, prior to the final exam.
 These sessions consist of an all day Saturday session, and 6 hours on Sunday.
-More information can be found here.
+More Information

 5. Complete and pass the Real Estate “Pre-License” course.